aliciasillers/NLR-Identification/README.md

 9. faidx.sh

 Uses protein IDs and a protein fasta file to return the amino acid sequence of each protein.
 These sequences can then be used for further analyses, such as functional domain prediction

+10. align.sh

+Aligns the full nucleotide sequences of all nlr loci returned by NLR-Annotator